DJ-Saidez/DJ-Saidez/README.md

 - 👋 Hi, I’m Miles Rodriguez! (@DJ-Saidez)
 - 👀 I’m interested in languages of all kinds, natural, constructed, and programming too.
 - 🌱 I’m currently learning basic PHP, the language that Tatoeba uses.
 I've taken an introductory Java course.
-In terms of languages I'm also learning Japanese, Toki Pona and Chinese.
+In terms of languages I'm also learning Japanese (conversational), Toki Pona (conversational) and Chinese (beginner).
 - 💞️ I’m currently focusing on my involvement in Tatoeba, and on my learning, since I'm a full-time college student.
 So I wouldn't be very useful for other projects.
 - 📫 How to reach me: Discord: yako the neuromasher#5106